basedricky/WillAnyoneREADME/Develop/testREADME.md

   *Steps needed to install and run the application:*

-  "npm install inquirer" must be ran in bash prior to "node index.js"
+  "npm install inquirer" will be ran prior to "node index.js"

   ## Usage

   *Instructions and potential use cases:*

-  The application is inteded to be used to gauge my aptitude and understanding of node.js
+  The application was inteded to be used to gauge my aptitude with node.js

   ## Tests

   *The following test/testing methods were used in development with this application:*

-  The application is inteded to be used to gauge my aptitude and understanding of node.js
+  No tests were written for this particular application.

   ## Contributions